Explainer

 To date, FutureEd has identified 59 bills across 22 states in 2024 aimed at increasing teacher compensation.
 In some cases, the proposed legislation would increase pay for other public-school employees, too.
 Most of this year’s bills focus on raising teachers’ base pay, but some offer incentives, like salary bumps to retain experienced teachers or additional pay for teachers in high-need subjects and schools.

-So far, five bills have been enacted, taking various approaches to raising pay.
+So far, nine bills have been enacted, taking various approaches to raising pay.
 South Dakota’s SB 127 establishes a minimum starting teacher salary of $45,000 for FY 2025 and requires annual increases after that, as well as annual increases in the state’s average teacher compensation.
 Perhaps most importantly, districts that fail to comply with these mandates could face a penalty of $500 for every teacher in the district.
 In Iowa, Republican Governor Kim Reynolds signed HF 2612, which raises the state’s minimum starting teacher salary to $47,500 in FY 2024 and $50,000 in FY 2025.
 Educators with at least 12 years of experience will receive a minimum salary of $60,000.

 By contrast, Utah’s SB 173 pays for performance.
 The state’s new law establishes a five-year pilot program that provides $10,000 bonuses to the highest-performing 5 percent of Utah teachers, and $2,000 to $5,000 bonuses for the next-highest-performing 20 percent of teachers.
 Top-performing teachers at high-poverty schools will receive an additional salary supplement.